cmtrounce/WrappedValue/README.md

 Forget the struggle of having to manually parse Strings to Ints, Doubles and other data types!

-Using the power of generics, WrappedValue will automatically decode them for you, with some life-changing error handling.
+Using the power of `Codable`, `WrappedValue` will automatically decode them for you, with some life-changing error handling.

 ## Basic Usage